Is Heuristic Sampling Necessary in Training Deep Object Detectors?: Experiments

-\textbf{Training Speed and Memory Cost.} We show the results of training speed and memory cost of Sampling-Free in Table~\ref{table5}, which is measured on a single \texttt{Nvidia-Titan Xp} GPU with batch size 1.
-Collaborated with Sampling-Free, training RetinaNet becomes faster than with Focal Loss, with the equivalent memory cost.
-Interestingly, although the training speed becomes slower for Faster R-CNN with Sampling-Free (as more background proposals are used in RoI-subnet), the memory cost is reduced, which is owing to that the operation of mini-batch biased sampling also requires considerable memory costs.
+\textit{2) Training Speed and Memory Cost:} As both Focal Loss and Sampling-Free use all samples to train, the training speed and the memory cost of \textit{RetinaNet-FL} and \textit{RetinaNet-CE} are very similar.
+However, in Faster R-CNN, Sampling-Free allows more background samples to be trained.
+As shown in Table~\ref{table4}, we measure the performance of Faster R-CNN with Sampling-Free on a single \texttt{Nvidia-Titan-Xp} GPU with batch size 1.
+Interestingly, although the training speed becomes slower for Faster R-CNN with Sampling-Free (as more background proposals are trained in RoI-subnet), its memory cost is reduced, which is owing to the operation of biased sampling also requires considerable memory costs.

-\textbf{Comparison to GHM.} We note that GHM~\cite{ghm} shows better accuracy than Focal Loss~\cite{focal_loss}, which has two ingredients---GHM-C and GHM-R. GHM-C is designed for the classification loss, thus the comparison between GHM-C and Sampling-Free is fair.
-Table~\ref{table6} shows that Sampling-Free achieves 0.2 AP higher than GHM-C, and it also produces a $27\%$ acceleration during training.